[Interview] Why was central Europe open to China's Covid disinformation?

 By Eszter Zalan

-Disillusionment with democracy, a lack of public debate on China and other states' disinformation campaigns, and local politicians playing into fake-news narratives are all combining to make central and eastern Europe a new hot target for foreign influence.
+Disillusionment with democracy, a lack of public debate on China and other states' disinformation campaigns, and local politicians playing into fake-news narratives are all combining to make central and eastern Europe more susceptible to foreign influence.

 "With Covid-19, China really accelerated its influence and information campaign in the eastern and central European region.
 Our data showed that it really resonated among the people," Katarína Klingová, a senior research fellow of the Centre for Democracy and Resilience at the Bratislava-based think tank, Globsec Policy Institute, told EUobserver.